BEYOND LITHIUM

 Argonne National Laboratory

 Rajeev Assary obtained PhD degree in Computational Chemistry in 2005 from The University of Manchester UK.
-Rajeev held postdoctoral positions in University of Manchester and Northwestern University prior to joining Argonne National Laboratory in 2009.
-At present, he is a group leader at Materials Science Division of Argonne National Laboratory.
-Rajeev also completed Strategic Laboratory Leadership Program (SLLP).
-Rajeev’s research interests include fundamental and applied aspects of computational modeling based on quantum chemistry and machine learning in catalysis and ‘beyond lithium ion’ energy storage systems.
-He has published over 150 papers in peer reviewed journals.
-During 2013-2023, he conducted research as part of Joint Center of Electric Energy Storage (JCESR).
-At present, he conducts research as part of Consortium for Computational Physics and Chemistry (CCPC), Enerrgy Storage Research Alliance (ESRA), Center for Steel Electrification by Electrosynthesis (C-STEEL), and DROPLETS.
+Dr. Assary held postdoctoral positions in University of Manchester and Northwestern University prior to joining Argonne National Laboratory in 2009.
+At present, he is a Group/Theme Leader at Materials Science Division of Argonne National Laboratory.
+Dr. Assary’s research interests include fundamental and applied aspects of predictive computational modeling based on quantum chemistry and AI for materials discovery.
+He has published over 200 papers in peer reviewed journals.

 SirenOpt